sdtemple/flare-hapibd-beagle-pipelie/README.md

 # Pipeline for local ancestry & IBD inference,

-This pipeline performs phasing, IBD segment detection, and local ancestry inference for an analysis of target admixed samples.
+This pipeline performs phasing and local ancestry inference for an analysis of target admixed samples.
+You can also call IBD segments.

 <img src="dag-240418.png" align="center" width="600px"/>